Create an order under a specific account

 message | string | optional | Gift message.
 The string may have up to 1024 characters. |

 campaign | string | optional | Campaign that may be used to group orders under a particular campaign.
-The maximum length is 1024 characters including the special characters such as @, #, %, etc. |
+The maximum length is 1024 characters, including special characters such as @, #, %, etc. |

 purchaseOrderNumber | string | The Purchase Order Number associated with this order.
 The string may have up to 100 characters. | |

-notes | string | optional | Order notes. |
+notes | string | optional | Order notes.
+The string may have up to 150 characters. |

-| This is optional for Promo Links, the exact calendar date the Promo Link will expire.
+expirationDate | date-time | optional | This is optional for Promo Links; the exact calendar date the Promo Link will expire.
 See the Promo Link acceptance criteria. |

 *See the description for more information.